 Driving time from Toronto: Approx. 4 hours

-The Bruce Peninsula is made up of forests, cliffs, and beaches.
+If you are looking for road trip ideas form Toronto that cater to the outdoor lover, the Bruce Peninsula is a must-see.
+It is made up of forests, cliffs, and beaches.
 It’s great for camping, hiking, and swimming in the summer months.
-To get to the peninsula, you have to drive through some of the most scenic parts of Ontario.
+To get to the peninsula, you must drive through some of the most scenic parts of Ontario.
 Be sure to stop at Tobermory, one of the prettiest towns in the province, before reaching your final destination.

 Algonquin Provincial Park